jggolden17/daily_journal/README.md

 # Daily Journal

 This is largely a practice project.
-It's a simple web-app where I can write daily notes in markdown & track things like my sleep, physical activity, hours worked, etc. The focus of the project is the backend; the frontend was built with assistance from ai coding tools.
+It's a simple web-app where I can write daily notes in markdown & track things like my sleep, physical activity, hours worked, etc. The focus of the project is the backend (the frontend was built with assistance from ai coding tools).

+Currently, it's only designed to be used by me.
+At a later stage I'll adapt it slightly so it can be locally ran by anyone, with the deployed app still restricted to me but set up such that anyone could replicate the implementation.

 ## Overview